Skip to content

 [Maps to Learning Outcome: Implement storage account security with private endpoints, SAS tokens, and Entra ID-based RBAC access]

 Using account keys is extremely dangerous because they grant absolute, unrestricted administrative control over the entire storage account, meaning a compromised key gives an attacker systemic access.
-If a master key is leaked, the only remediation is to rotate it, which instantly breaks every other application across the enterprise relying on that key.
+If a master key is leaked, the primary remediation is to rotate it, which can disrupt other applications across the enterprise that rely on that key.
 Instead, you should implement User Delegation SAS tokens signed directly by an Entra ID identity.
 This mechanism cryptographically ties the token to a specific authenticated user, allows you to restrict access to a single container or blob, and enables granular revocation without impacting other production services.

 3. You need to securely share a specific diagnostic log blob with a third-party consultant who does not have an Azure account.
 They only need access for the next 48 hours to complete their analysis.
 What is the most secure architectural approach to grant this access?